Echoes in Rain: Live performances

 On 13 December 2015, Enya gave a surprise performance of the song at the Universal Studios Japan Christmas Show.
 In March 2016, she performed the song on Live! with Kelly and Michael and on April 7, 2016 at the 2016 ECHO Award.

 Music video

 The music video for "Echoes in Rain" was released on 20 November 2015, the same day as the accompanying album Dark Sky Island.
-It showed Enya performing the song with the female string ensemble - Wired Strings, and a female choir, in Harrow School in London.
+It was directed by Japanese director Ku Nakagawa, and showed Enya performing the song with the female string ensemble - Wired Strings, and a female choir, in Harrow School in London.
 The set featured an antique rotating globe, turning as the 'long journey home' the lyrics describe progressed and changed from night to day and back; to emphasise, intense lighting lit the church to represent the day (white, bright lights), and the night (blue, dim lights) of the journey.